ImKventis/ImKventis/README.md

 # Kventis

-I like developing back-end logic and messing around with networking, not the biggest GUI fan.
+I like developing back-end logic and messing around with networking.
 I use GNU/Linux as my main OS (Gentoo x86-64) however I have a Windows VM if needed.

 Contact me if you want to work together on an interesting project